Unidocs1/sphinx_repo_manager/source/features.rst

 Unreal Engine
 ~~~~~~~~~~~~~

-Integrate AcceleratXR with our plug-n-play SDK for Unreal Engine.
+Integrate Xsolla Backend with our plug-n-play SDK for Unreal Engine.
 Supports engine versions 4.25-4.26 including the upcoming UE5.
 Check out our ShooterGame sample project featuring our OnlineSubsystem integration.

 * Compatible with Unreal 4.25+
 * Native OnlineSubsystem support